European Arrest Warrant: what it is, procedure and who to turn to for all-round protection

 Defending against a European Arrest Warrant: who to turn to?

-If in the past, in fact, requests for the surrender of detainees to and from Italy and requests for extradition to and from third countries, whether within or outside the borders of the European Union, were almost rare and occasional, nowadays they happen much more frequently, and this requires the support of a truly experienced, qualified, competent and specialised team such as that of International Lawyers Associates has always proved to be
+If in the past requests for the surrender of detainees to and from Italy and requests for extradition to and from third countries, whether within or outside the borders of the European Union, were almost rare and occasional.
+Crime and the investigation and prosecution of crime is now a zone of international legal enforcement without borders and this requires the support of a truly experienced, qualified, competent and specialised team such as that of International Lawyers Associates has always proved to be

 International Lawyers Associates: a success story on the European Arrest Warrant